IAEA-NDS/exfor_json/README.md

 # EXFOR in JSON by the EXFOR Parser
-This repository contains all EXFOR entries converted to JSON.
+This repository contains all EXFOR entries converted to JSON by the [EXFOR Parser](https://github.com/IAEA-NDS/exforparser).
 The latest EXFOR master files are in [exfor_master repository](https://github.com/IAEA-NDS/exfor_master/).
 Note that this is still a working version, and it may change without any notifications.
-Current data is created using v20240611.0 in [exfor_master](https://github.com/IAEA-NDS/exfor_master/releases/tag/Backup-2024-06-11).
+The current data is created using [v20240611.0](https://github.com/IAEA-NDS/exfor_master/releases/tag/Backup-2024-06-11) in [exfor_master](https://github.com/IAEA-NDS/exfor_master).
 (Automatic update will be implemented soon.)

 ### Download